{{ summaryHeading }}

 Reflected power

-The portion of incident power that returns toward the source because of a mismatch.
+The portion of incident power that returns toward the source because of impedance mismatch.

 Mismatch loss

-The dB reduction in available delivered power caused by the mismatch alone.
+The dB reduction in available delivered power caused by reflection alone.

-The measurement reference point where a VNA or analyzer result is intended to apply.
+The measurement point where a VNA, analyzer, or calibration result is intended to apply.

 References: